rodoulak/desalsim/Tutorials/Example_1_Tutorial.md

 > Note that a detailed description of the economic model and more economic indicators can be found in [Economic tutorial](https://github.com/rodoulak/desalsim/blob/main/Tutorials/Economic_Tutorial.md).

 ### 4.2.3.
 Environmental indicators
-A simple indicator to evaluate the environmental performance of the treatment chain is the **Carbon dioxide emissions**.
+A simple indicator to evaluate the environmental performance of the treatment train is the **Carbon dioxide emissions**.

 $$
 \text{Emissions} = \sum_{i=1}^{n} E_i \times \text{CO2}\text{el}  + \sum_{i=1}^{n} E_{\text{th}} \times \text{CO2}\text{st}